Hazzd12/Plant-Monitor/readme.md

  You can see Other code and explanations in the  **`sketch_oct23b.ino`**  where there are detailed annotations, so I won't go into details here.

+Also the code of each function part , like connecting Wifi and connecting MQTT server, you can see examples in `example` folder.

 #### 4.1.3 Setup Raspberry Pi

 * First follow the [tutorial](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) to burn your Raspberry pi SD card.